Multimodal AI predicts clinical outcomes of drug combinations from preclinical data: Results

 \section{Results}

 \xhdr{\name multimodal AI model for predicting drug combination outcomes}

-Predicting effective combination therapies requires models that can generalize across diverse data modalities available.
-Existing approaches often assume complete modality data during both training and inference, limiting their applicability when certain modalities are missing---a common challenge in preclinical and clinical studies.
-This constraint is particularly problematic for predicting drug combination outcomes, as information on novel or experimental compounds is often sparse. \name is a universal multimodal model designed to handle incomplete modality inputs during both training and inference.
-It predicts clinical outcomes and adverse reactions of drug combinations using preclinical data, supporting decision-making for both existing combination therapies and novel drug candidates.
-Using structural drug information, molecular pathways knowledge graph, transcriptomic responses, and cell viability data, it predicts combination therapy effects across 953 outcomes (Fig.~\ref{fig:figure_1}a,b, such as ``increase in QTc prolongation'') and through integration with an LLM, \name-LLM extends to free text descriptions of outcomes beyond codified clinical vocabularies (Fig.~\ref{fig:figure_7}a).
+Predicting effective combination therapies requires models that generalize across diverse data modalities and remain reliable when some modalities are unavailable.
+Many existing approaches assume complete modality coverage during training and inference, which limits their utility in preclinical and clinical settings where information on novel or experimental compounds is often sparse.

+\name is a multimodal model designed to handle incomplete modality inputs during both training and inference.
+It predicts clinical outcomes and adverse reactions of drug combinations from preclinical data, supporting decisions for both existing therapies and new candidates.
+Using structural drug information, a molecular pathways knowledge graph, transcriptomic responses, and cell viability data, \name predicts combination effects across 953 outcomes (for example, ``increase in QTc prolongation''; Fig.~\ref{fig:figure_1}a; Supplementary Note~S6).